The Language Series

 Wilkomen!
 Benvenuti!
 Bienvenidos!
 Ni hau!
 Welcome!

-The 2021 Language Series, “Language Teaching and the Arts,” will be held on October 23, 2021 as a virtual space for educators (teachers, librarians, administrators, coaches, consultants, teacher education program faculty) to share their design of learning experiences integrated with the arts for language-minoritized children and nurture our understandings of curriculum and pedagogy that validate the language practices of all children.
+The 2021 Language Series, “Language Teaching and the Arts,” was held on October 23, 2021 as a virtual space for educators (teachers, librarians, administrators, coaches, consultants, teacher education program faculty) to share their design of learning experiences integrated with the arts for language-minoritized children and nurture our understandings of curriculum and pedagogy that validate the language practices of all children.
 We consider the urgency needed in nurturing the creative spirit, creating spaces for art as healing, and in addressing anti-Black linguistic racism (Baker-Bell, 2020) and raciolinguistic ideologies (Flores & Rosa, 2015) across English-medium and bilingual learning spaces.

 Teachers, parents, and leaders will expand their repertoire of effective and developmentally appropriate language learning skills at the day-long conference.
 You will choose breakout sessions for hands-on learning opportunities and discuss topics relevant to progressive language learning.
 Led by experts in the field, you’ll explore teaching tools such as music, movement, and drama and learn how they will excite your students as they develop their bilingualism/multilingualism.